kupehtci/DOCUMENTATION/AWS/ASSOCIATE-COURSE/AWS - 5 - Storage.md

 There are three main cloud storages:

 * **Block storage**: Storage for all types of structured and unestructured storage.
 Offers solutions like Amazon Elastic Block Storage or EBS.
-* **File storage**: for shared files like a file system for many applications, Often supported with a Network Attached Storage (NAS) solution.
+* **File storage**: for shared files like a [[File System|file system]] for many applications, Often supported with a Network Attached Storage (NAS) solution.
 Offers storage solutions like Amazon Elastic File System or EFS and Amazon FSx
 * **Object storage**: like S3 for all types of files that provide scalability and flexibility.
 Ideal for Data Lakes, backups and storage, static websites, media storage and streaming.